Jamie Arniel

-Arniel was drafted by the Boston Bruins in the fourth round (97th overall) of the 2008 NHL Entry Draft.
+Arniel was drafted by the Boston Bruins in the fourth round (97th overall) of the 2008 NHL Entry Draft and played one game for them during the 2010–11 season.
 He is the nephew of Scott Arniel.

 Playing career

-June 22 2008 after being drafted in the 4th round 97th overall by the Boston Bruins, Arniel was out celebrating and got behind the wheel of his vehicle after attending stages nightclub in his hometown of Kingston, Ontario.
+June 22, 2008 after being drafted in the 4th round 97th overall by the Boston Bruins, Arniel was out celebrating and got behind the wheel of his vehicle after attending stages nightclub in his hometown of Kingston, Ontario.
 Arniel blew 2.5 times the legal limit and was arrested and charged with a DUI.

 On November 9, 2010, the Boston Bruins recalled Arniel on an emergency basis from the AHL's Providence Bruins, and on November 28, 2010, Arniel made his NHL debut, suiting up for the Bruins in an away game against the Atlanta Thrashers.
-He was awarded a Stanley Cup Ring and included on team picture for his play.
+He was awarded a Stanley Cup ring and included on team picture for his play.
 However, Arniel did not qualify to have name engraved on the Stanley Cup (41 regular season game, or 1 game in the finals).

 On August 20, 2012, Arniel signed in Europe to a one-year contract with Eisbären Berlin of the German DEL.
 In his second European season, Arniel transferred from Lukko Rauma of the Finnish Liiga, to Dornbirner EC of the Austrian EBEL.

 Having joined the Vienna Capitals for the 2018–19 season, Arniel continued in the EBEL scoring 11 points through 19 games.
 On February 14, 2019, Arniel was mutually released from his contract in returning to the DEL in joining Augsburger Panther for the remainder of the campaign.

 Arniel returned to the EBEL the following summer, signing a one-year deal with Italian outfit, HC Bolzano, on August 2, 2019.